 61. Whenever you’re being contradicted, try not to get caught up in being defensive.
 You’re either right, or you get to learn something new today.

 I find this good advice but hard to execute.
-I try and reframe it as parallax: a different position offers another perspective on an object or situation and the ability to combine two perspectives gives you depth perception.
-It’s easier in the intellectual abstract to digest than the emotional particular–what do you mean I’m wrong!–but sometimes even I cannot reach the other fellow’s perspective I can stand beside myself and act as my own manager and come up with a better response.
+I think of it as parallax: a different position offers another perspective on an object or situation and the ability to combine two perspectives gives you depth perception.
+Hard truths are easier to digest as intellectual abstractions than emotionally charged particulars–what do you mean I’m wrong!
+I sometimes have to consider a situation from the perspective of “Sean’s manager” when I cannot reach the other party’s perspective: I mentally “stand beside myself” and act as my own manager to come up with a better response.
 Your mileage may vary.

 David Cain has 61 one more pieces of advice you didn’t ask for, I suspect you may find some nuggets of insight I overlooked.

 - I did a follow up post: “More Unsolicited Advice from David Cain“

 - Paul Tyma on “The Old Man’s Business Model”

 - Tom Van Vleck’s Three Questions For Root Cause Analysis

 - Appreciate Why Prospects Say, “Your Baby Is Ugly”

 - Dharmesh Shah’s Pithy Thoughts For Startup Co-Founders

 Crater Lake photo © Kevin Murphy, all rights reserved.
 Used with permission.
 I thought it was a good metaphor for the original “67 insights” article as a pool of insights you could sip from at your leisure.